 You may be surprised to find this article on a South Carolina child accident attorney’s website.
 Though my job requires advocacy, I believe I have a corresponding duty to inform.
 For that reason, I provide as many safety tips as possible to families.

 In choosing a crib for your baby, there will be lots of options.
 Each company – much like attorneys – will present their product as being superior to all others.
-Fortunately, we have done some research for you.
-And while we are not going to endorse a specific crib, we can provide suggestions (adapted from the U.S. Consumer Product Safety Commission) that will help keep your child safe:
+While we are not going to endorse a specific crib, we can provide suggestions on what to look for (adapted from the U.S. Consumer Product Safety Commission) to help keep your child safe:

 - Make sure the crib has a tight-fitting mattress.
 If the mattress does not fit tightly against the crib’s sides, a child’s face, arms, or feet can get trapped.
-Eliminate this risk by testing the crib to guarantee nothing gets between the mattress and crib.
+Eliminate this risk by testing the crib to guarantee nothing can fit between the mattress and crib.

 - Avoid cribs with corner posts greater than 1/16th inch high.
 Posts higher than the recommended height create a hazard in that a baby’s clothing can catch upon them.
 If a baby’s clothes caught upon a corner post, the child’s life could be endangered.